noir-lang/noir/docs/docs/dev_docs/getting_started/core-concepts.md

 #include_code call_public_function yarn-project/noir-contracts/src/contracts/card_game_contract/src/main.nr rust

-You cannot call a private function from a public function, but you can use a slow updates tree to read historic public state and stage writes to public state from a private function.
+You cannot call a private function from a public function, but you can use a slow updates tree to read historical public state and stage writes to public state from a private function.

 ### Data types